 On May 3, 2017, the Company and TRGP entered into an investment agreement (the "TRGP Agreement"), which generally provided that TRGP directly fund the costs incurred by or on behalf of the Company in connection with the Company's first action in the U.S. International Trade Commission ("ITC") and its U.S. district court proceedings, but excluding all other proceedings (all such funded costs, collectively, the "Funded Costs").
 In exchange for such funding, the Company agreed that, if the Company recovered any proceeds in connection with the funded SK hynix proceedings relating to certain patents, it would pay to TRGP the amount of the Funded Costs paid by TRGP plus an escalating premium based on when any such proceeds are recovered.
 On January 23, 2020, the Company and TRGP entered into an amendment to the TRGP Agreement to alter the recovery sharing formula related to claims against SK hynix for alleged infringement of the Company's patents (the "First Amendment").
-The Company believes that the SK hynix License Agreement entered into on April 5, 2021 falls outside the scope of the TRGP Agreement and the First Amendment to the TRGP Agreement.
+The Company believes that the SK hynix License Agreement entered into on April 5, 2021 falls outside the scope of the TRGP Agreement and the First Amendment to the TRGP Agreement and does not anticipate that it will be obligated to make payments to TRGP under the TRGP Agreement or the First Amendment.